-Many individuals are reluctant to visit a psychiatrist; however, that first step of seeking help can bring about a host of positive changes in your life.
+Many individuals may be new to executive coaching, and that first step of seeking help can bring about a host of positive changes in your life.

-The first appointment with Dr. Sidor is often an initial evaluation, or psychiatric consultation, where Dr. Sidor will want to get to know you and what difficulties you are experiencing in order to figure out what your needs and goals are and to come up with a "plan" to help meet them.
-Due to a variety of factors, psychiatric consultations are often allotted between 90-120 minutes and follow-up visits often last between 30 and 50 minutes.
-Answering as many questions as possible on the visit forms prior to your appointment will allow you and Dr. Sidor to spend more time together from the beginning to start the healing process.
+The first appointment with Dr. Sidor is often a needs assessment, or a coaching consultation, where Dr. Sidor will want to get to know you, what challenges you currently have and what goals you currently are working on in order to come up with a "plan" to help meet them.
+Due to a variety of factors, are often allotted between 90-120 minutes and subsequent regular executive coaching sessions often last between 50 and 90 minutes.

 Before the appointment